SAP-samples/teched2022-DT261/exercises/ex0/README.md

 In this exercise, you will enable and configure usage of the SAP Intelligent Returns Management Industry Cloud solution.

 > **Warning**
-> The content of this exercise is up-to-date as of TechEd 2022.
+> The content of this exercise is up-to-date as of the SAP TechEd Hands-On Lab 2022.
 Please go to the official [SAP Intelligent Returns Management documentation](https://help.sap.com/docs/returns/fb041e275d964ef0944a80f2592d411a/94618461238747ffb8b204ff16bc4546.html?locale=en-US) for the most recent version.

 ## Login to SAP Business Technology Platform (BTP) Global Account